petepm/Slundge/Composition/notes.md

 What are these periods you ask?

-We have a cycle of 4-3-2-1-2-3... that lasts, well, the sum of those.
+We have a cycle of 4-3-2-1-2-3... that lasts, well, the sum of those (15).

-We have a cycle of 4-5-6-5... that also lasts the sum of those.
+We have a cycle of 4-5-6-5... that also lasts the sum of those (20).

-Then with the cymbals, we have...
+Then with the cymbals, we have 9-10 repeating over an over again, which lasts 19 notes each cycle, of course.

+Random walker segments show up with a smaller and smaller period between them.

 ## Second verse tempo change